Desireful/phpbb/docs/coding-guidelines.markdown

 ## Trailing Spaces
 There should not be any whitespace in the end of a line.
 If your editor has an option to auomatically delete such whitespace, turn it on.

+## End of File
+The last line of the file should end with a line feed (LF).

 # File Header

 ## Standard File Header